ZenoxisIV/ZenoxisIV/README.md

 </details>

 ## About Me
-I'm a fourth-year Computer Science student in UP Diliman with a strong interest in **backend development**, including everything from designing and building APIs, managing databases, optimizing server-side logic, and implementing authentication systems, while ensuring scalability, security, and performance.
+I'm a fourth-year Computer Science student in [UP Diliman](https://upd.edu.ph/) with a strong interest in **backend development**, including designing and building APIs, managing databases, optimizing server-side logic, and implementing authentication systems, while ensuring scalability, security, and performance.
 Recently, I've also been exploring frontend development to diversify my knowledge in web development and create more cohesive, well-rounded projects.

 When I'm not coding, I'm usually watching anime, reading manga, or gaming.
-I'm really into MMORPGs, world-building, and setting up automation systems in <a href="https://www.minecraft.net/en-us" rel="noopener" target="_blank">Minecraft<a>, <a href="https://terraria.org/" rel="noopener" target="_blank">Terraria</a>, and <a href="https://www.factorio.com/" rel="noopener" target="_blank">Factorio</a> *(\*cries in spaghetti configurations\*)*.
-You'll also catch me playing FPS games like <a href="https://playvalorant.com/en-sg/" rel="noopener" target="_blank">Valorant</a> from time to time.
+I'm really into MMORPGs, world-building, and setting up automation systems in [Minecraft](https://www.minecraft.net/en-us), [Terraria](https://terraria.org/), and [Factorio](https://www.factorio.com/) *(\*cries in spaghetti configurations\*)*.
+You'll also catch me playing FPS games like [Valorant](https://playvalorant.com/en-sg/) from time to time.

 <div align="center">
     <img src="animation/factorio.gif" alt="Factorio">